Miles: 15

 Adrian: We've finished the Pacific Crest National Scenic Trail!
 It's over.
 Done.
 Complete.

 As we worked our way to the monument, the pine forest gave way to a thin strip of clear-cut signaling the border.
 We stepped off trail and there it was below us, the northern terminus of the PCT.
 I tried to take a picture but the camera took a crapper.
-No worries though, Hoffa has a camera that uses the same memory card.

 A few more switchbacks and we were there.
 The group whooped and yelled with the excitement that only long distance hikers can at the end of a journey.
 We drank some whiskey and popped open the mini champagne bottles our family sent us.
 Jesse had a cigar and Jack Daniels and a few party poppers.
 As Doc would say, "a good time was had by all".